Codes of Conduct

 The Scottish Parliament approved one Code of Conduct which is applied to every Scottish councillor.
-The Councillors’ Code of Conduct applies to all 1223 councillors elected to the 32 Local Authority areas within Scotland.
+The Councillors’ Code of Conduct applies to all 1227 councillors elected to the 32 Local Authority areas within Scotland.

 The Scottish Parliament demonstrated its commitment to the promotion of high standards in public life by passing the Ethical Standards in Public Life etc. (Scotland) Act 2000 as one of its earliest statutes.
-The Act introduced a ethical framework which required Scottish Ministers to issue a Code of Conduct for Councillors and a Model Code of Conduct for members of the devolved public bodies listed in schedule 3 to the Act.
+The Act introduced an ethical framework which required Scottish Ministers to issue a Code of Conduct for Councillors and a Model Code of Conduct for members of the devolved public bodies listed in schedule 3 of the Act.

 The Standards Commission publishes guidance for councillors on how to interpret the provisions within the Code of Conduct.
 For more information and to access the Guidance, please click on 'Guidance' in the Menu above.

-Councillors’ Code of Conduct (2010)
+British Sign Language version of the Councillors’ Code of Conduct